 Webinars to Learn More

-USDA will host four webinars to assist eligible entities in preparing proposals.
-All webinars will be recorded and available via this webpage within 1-2 weeks of initial viewing.
+USDA hosted four webinars to assist eligible entities in preparing proposals for the FY 2015 Request for Applications.
+All webinars were recorded and will available via this webpage within 1-2 weeks of initial viewing.
+The presentation slides can be found below.

 - Implementation Grant Webinar: Wednesday, March 12, 2014 – 1:00 p.m.
 EST